qatrackplus/qatrackplus/docs/admin/qa/tests.rst

 #. **Simple Numerical** A test with a single numerical result (e.g. *Temperature*)

-#. **0 deg - 360 deg** A test that only accepts values in the range -360 to 360.
+#. **Wraparound** A test that accepts values in a predefined range (*Wrap low*
-   The only possible reference value for this type of test is 0.
-If a user enters 359 that will be considered as a difference of -1 from the reference value of zero.
-Useful for gantry/collimator angle readout tests.
+   to *Wrap high*) and has values that "wrap" from the high to low value and vice versa.
+This type of test is useful for example if you have a collimator/gantry readout test and want to consider 359.9 deg a 0.1 deg difference from a 0 deg reference.

+   Only absolute tolerances with reference values between *Wrap low* and *Wrap high* are supported.

 #. **Boolean** A test with a Yes or No answer (e.g. *Door Interlock Functional*)